VORPCORE/VORP_Documentation/docs/guide.md

 - Install MariadDB for your databse
 - Install and run   **HeidiSQL** the SQL file  `MariaDB.sql` found in the directory of the [`premade`](https://github.com/VORPCORE/vorp_pre-made) server
 - Create where it says **New** any name you want
+- Add password and user name if you installed with one (password must be placed as well in your server.cfg)

 ![image](./public/guide/database.jpg)